 Short Bio

-Erin Entrada Kelly is a two-time Newbery Medalist, Newbery Honoree, and National Book Award Finalist whose work has been translated into more than dozen languages.
-She is a New York Times-bestselling author and teaches in the Master's Program in Writing for Children and Young Adults at Hamline University.
-She lives in Delaware.
+Erin Entrada Kelly is a two-time Newbery Medalist, Newbery Honoree, and National Book Award Finalist whose work has been translated into more than a dozen languages.
+She is a New York Times-bestselling author and is on the founding faculty of the MFA in Writing for Young Readers program at the University of San Francisco.
+She has a bachelor's degree in liberal arts from McNeese State University, an MFA in fiction from Rosemont College, and an honorary doctorate of fine arts from Moore College of Art and Design.
+A native of Louisiana, she now lives in Delaware.

 Long Bio